fionisarnen/API-Automation-with-Karate/README.md

 To run the test:
 - Create Empty Maven project on Eclipse
 - Clone this repo to the workspace
-- Right click -> Teams -> Share project (the empty Maven project to the folder of repo you have been cloned)
+- Right click -> Teams -> Share project (do this on the empty Maven project you created to the folder of repo you have been cloned)
 - Run file <TestRunner.java> under src/test/java-(default package)

 To view the script or API scenario of this task :